-The average Atlantic hurricane season between 1991 and 2020 contained 14 tropical storms, seven hurricanes and three major hurricanes with winds in excess of 115 miles per hour.
+The average Atlantic hurricane season between 1991 and 2022 contained 14 tropical storms, seven hurricanes, and three major hurricanes with wind speeds over 115 miles per hour.

 - 3 major hurricanes